Hydraulic jump: Moving hydraulic jump

 A tidal bore is a hydraulic jump which occurs when the incoming tide forms a wave (or waves) of water that travel up a river or narrow bay against the direction of the current.
-As is true for hydraulic jumps in general, bores take on various forms depending upon the difference in the waterlevel upstream and down, ranging from an undular wavefront to a shock-wave-like wall of water.
+As is true for hydraulic jumps in general, bores take on various forms depending upon the difference in the water level upstream and down, ranging from an undular wavefront to a shock-wave-like wall of water.
 Figure 3 shows a tidal bore with the characteristics common to shallow upstream water – a large elevation difference is observed.
 Figure 4 shows a tidal bore with the characteristics common to deep upstream water – a small elevation difference is observed and the wavefront undulates.
 In both cases the tidal wave moves at the speed characteristic of waves in water of the depth found immediately behind the wave front.
 A key feature of tidal bores and positive surges is the intense turbulent mixing induced by the passage of the bore front and by the following wave motion.

 Another variation of the moving hydraulic jump is the cascade.
 In the cascade, a series of roll waves or undulating waves of water moves downstream overtaking a shallower downstream flow of water.